Fishery-Animal Interactions

 Duke University scientists have been working with longline fishermen within the Cape Hatteras Special Research Area (CHSRA) to study pilot whale (Globicephala spp.) interactions with the longline fishery.
 Their initial findings were that short-finned pilot whales (Globicephala macrorhynchus) are the main species that interact with longline vessels during the fall season, that interactions within this fishery occur frequently and most often occur during the evening through the early morning, and that there is substantial depredation of tuna (target species) by pilot whales.

-Researchers at Duke are currently trying to quantify the extent of pilot whale depredation on tuna off North Carolina and to determine the proportion of the population that engages in depredation.
+Researchers at Duke have examined the extent of pilot whale depredation on tuna off North Carolina to determine the proportion of the population that engages in depredation.
 They are examining the relative importance of tuna in the diet of pilot whales in the CHSRA using stable isotope analysis.

 Both short-finned pilot whales and false killer whales (Pseudorca crassidens) can be hooked by pelagic longline gear.
-Researchers at Duke University and the University of North Carolina are assessing the "hook pulling" jaw strength of pilot whales and false killer whales to provide biological guidance for "whale-safe" hooks by understanding the thresholds of hook bending capacity of the jaws of these odontocetes.
+Researchers at the University of North Carolina assessed the "hook pulling" jaw strength of pilot whales, Risso's dolphins, and false killer whales to provide biological guidance for "whale-safe" hooks by understanding the thresholds of hook bending capacity of the jaws of these odontocetes.
 The target bending threshold strength is determined by the minimum required to retain the target catch.
-Owing to the large disparity in weight between an average or large-bodied target fish (e.g. yellowfin tuna) and that of pilot or killer whales, reducing hook strength to this threshold should result in retention of target catch while mouth-hooked whales should be able to pull on the hook, straighten it, and de-hook themselves.
+Owing to the large disparity in weight between an average or large-bodied target fish (e.g. yellowfin tuna) and that of odontocetes, reducing hook strength to this threshold should result in retention of target catch while mouth-hooked whales should be able to pull on the hook, straighten it, and de-hook themselves.

 Bottlenose Dolphins